Fire-Ferret44/cs50-final/docs/thought-journal.md

 After the results can be read easily, the real scheduler theory and work can begin.
 (Don't forget to update the structure tree and the requirements.txt)

+Instead of appending the metadata list with "\n".
+Changed to ", ".
+More or less well-algined for now to work on the scheduler tomorrow!
+Noticed inconsistency with the sum of weekdays worked in metadata.
+Fix bug.

+A lot of other bugs creeped up now that I wanted to return back to working on main() after adding some arguments to functions etc. Now running well again.
+Formatted metadata also let's data be visualised easier.
+Both main() abd the functionf for flask run now.

+Now dedicated proper roster work can begin.

+## 31 July 2025

+Break